-All of the ten 2019-nCoV proteins, including ORF1ab replicase complex, were used to predict promiscuous cytotoxic T lymphocyte (CTL) and helper T lymphocyte (HTL) epitopes with high immunogenicity and conserved regions across SARS family of viruses (1).
+All of the ten 2019-nCoV proteins, including ORF1ab replicase complex, were used to predict promiscuous cytotoxic T lymphocyte (CTL) and helper T lymphocyte (HTL) epitopes with high immunogenicity and conserved regions across SARS family of viruses (2).

 During these present studies towards designing subunit vaccines, upon identification of epitopes binding to all 12 HLA-I supertypes, a total of 9621 CTL epitopes were generated across ten 2019-nCoV proteins which include ORF1ab polyprotein.
 It was found that ORF10 harbored the highest number of promiscuous epitopes among all proteins, apart from nsp7 of ORF1ab polyprotein region (Fig. 2).
 Sequence analysis showed most of the epitopes belonged to this α-helical region (Fig. 3).
-It has been widely recognized that T cell epitopes are mostly found in α-helical regions of a protein (2).
+It has been widely recognized that T cell epitopes are mostly found in α-helical regions of a protein (3, 4).
 Spike, membrane and nucleocapsid proteins had comparatively lower number of such epitopes.
-These 11 out of 30 CTL epitopes generated for ORF10 were predicted to have higher TAP transporter binding, higher proteasomal cleavage as well as HLA-I binding capacity as well as being highly immunogenic among the top ranked candidates.
+These 11 out of 30 CTL epitopes generated for ORF10 were predicted to have higher TAP transporter binding, higher proteasomal cleavage as well as HLA-I binding capacity, and out of these 11 epitopes, 9 epitopes were predicted to be highly immunogenic among the top ranked candidates.